heptarch/heptarch.github.io/drafts/tarkovsky.md

 year---anomalies---1097."
 I did not understand, nor did my supervisor, a Tarkovsky scholar at the Vernon Centre.
-At the Institute, the retired semiotician, the cinematographer, the three administrative assistants, the Portuguese graduate student in comparative literature and visual culture on an EU fellowship---all had strong and incompatible opinions.
+At the Institute, the retired semiotician, the cinematographer, the three administrative assistants, the Portuguese graduate student on an EU fellowship---all had strong and incompatible opinions.
 In the end, I decided on a simple formula: go through the material, organized by year; look for "anomalies"; and pay special attention to any occurrences of "1097".